Azure/fta-live-iac/README.md

 - I want to automate my infrastructure.

 ## At the end of the session you should:
-- Understand the basic structure of an ARM Template
+- Understand the basic of Bicep.
-- Be aware of the tools available to create and manage ARM Templates
+- Be aware of the tools available to create Bicep template.
-- Understand basic how to create and use simple Azure Pipelines
+- Understand basic how to create and use simple Azure Pipelines.

 ## What are prerequisites:
 - Azure Subscription